charles-001/dolphie/README.md

   --hide-dashboard      Start without showing dashboard.
 This is good to use if you want to reclaim terminal space and not execute the additional queries for it
-  --show-trxs-only      Start with only showing queries that are running a transaction --additional-columns  Start with additional columns in processlist panel --use-processlist     Start with using Processlist instead of Performance Schema for listing queries.
-  --debug               Print tracebacks on errors.
-Useful for debugging.
-  -V, --version         Display version and exit
+  --show-trxs-only      Start with only showing queries that are running a transaction --additional-columns  Start with additional columns in processlist panel --use-processlist     Start with using Processlist instead of Performance Schema for listing queries --debug               Print tracebacks on errors for more verbose debugging -V, --version         Display version and exit

 Config file with [client] section supports these options: